martinthomson/rfced-model/draft-thomson-rfced-model.md

 # Tooling

 Producing an RFC relies heavily on tools that help automate many aspects of the process.
-Tooling is likely to produce more consistency and better performance of the REP function.
+Using tools contributes to consistency and better performance of the REP function.

 In one version of this model, the tools that are used by the REP function are the responsibility of the function.
 However, the larger system benefits from a